 My journey has taken me from Seattle, WA; to Chapel Hill, NC; to Carlisle, PA; to NYC, where I graduated from The New School and where I met my husband; to the Hamptons on Long Island; and now to Newburyport, MA, where my family and I have finally planted our roots.
 I am on the board of directors for the Newburyport Maritime Society – Custom House Maritime Museum and an active participant in our vibrant art community.

-I continue to write and have more recently been published by the Haiku Foundation Blog and Boston Literary Magazine, and Cathexis Northwest Press, 50-Word Stories, and The Dillydoun Review.
+I continue to write and have more recently been published by the Haiku Foundation Blog, Boston Literary Magazine, and Cathexis Northwest Press, 50-Word Stories, and The Dillydoun Review.
 My husband, Robert Lorayne, is once again practicing his music and collaborating with local legend, Joe Holaday of The Fools and Beetlejuice.
 We have now both realized the importance of honoring our creative spirits and we hope to pass that on to those around us – most importantly, to our daughter, Vivi.